We're looking for like-minded people to bring our vision to fruition.

 Doris Field Charitable Trust

 Maymessy is proud to be supporting groups of young people from Yellow Submarine, FAAAZE, The Foyer Abingdon, Be free young carers, Mulberry Bush School, YoCO (Youth Challenge Oxfordshire).
-We are also thrilled to be holding skill share activities to promote social integration with a great group of women from Refugee Resource.
+We are also thrilled to be celebrating a cultural picnic here on the 22nd June for the charity Refugee Resource.

 Ambassador Tim Foster, MBE